 Emergency SOS via satellite: The technology behind it

 Apple has pulled out all the stops for its new Emergency SOS via Satellite feature, and results on paper are pretty impressive.
-The company has set up and is staffing new local relay centers that will be available to intercept messages — in case the user cannot connect to an emergency center or if the center only accepts voice calls and not text.
+The company announced that it's invested $450 millionto provide the infrastructure required to support Emergency SOS via satellite.
+It has set up and is staffing new local relay centers that will be available to intercept messages — in case the user cannot connect to an emergency center or if the center only accepts voice calls and not text.
 Apple-trained specialists at that relay center will then call emergency services on the user’s behalf.

 The technology smarts in the iPhone 14 lineup include an updated wireless chip that allows for satellite connection.
 For the extremely limited bandwidth with the satellite, Apple created a compression algorithm that makes text messages three times smaller for faster communication.

-According to a recent SEC filing (opens in new tab), satellite operator Globalstar, will provide all satellite and other resources to Apple and allocate 85% of its current and upcoming network to support the tech giant.
+According to a recent SEC filing, satellite operator Globalstar, will provide all satellite and other resources to Apple and allocate 85% of its current and upcoming network to support the tech giant.
 Apple has also agreed to pay for 95% of the costs associated with new satellites, according to the filing.
-A Reuters report (opens in new tab) mentions that the iPhone maker is investing $450 million toward satellite infrastructure, with most of it going to Globalstar.
+The iPhone maker is investing $450 million toward satellite infrastructure, with most of it going to Globalstar.

 Emergency SOS via satellite: Availability